javeriaj79/Task-Disease-Prediction-Machine-Learning/README.md

 | **Random Forest**        | 100.00%           | 100.00%         |

 ## Feedback
-If you have any feedback, contact me at [your.email@example.com].
+If you have any feedback, contact me at [email].